ciena-frost/ember-frost-popover/README.md

 If the `frost-popover` component is placed next to the `target`, be careful to use a selector that will uniquely identify the `target`.
-If it is nested inside the `target`, you can set `closest` to true which will search the nearest ancestor from the `popover` - which is far more performant than a full dom traversal.
+If it is nested inside the `target`, you can set `closest` to true which will search the nearest ancestor from the `popover`.

+### Hover Behavior

+The `popover` will by default maintain its visible state when hovered.
+If the events are `mouseenter` and `mouseleave`, adding a `hideDelay` makes hovering over the popover much easier for the user.

 ### A Note On Positioning